 Then there was this brochure.
 It especially caught my eye.

 I’m a woman.
 I’m in grizzly country.
-What’s so special about a woman in grizzly country that an entire pamphlet had to been created around the subject?
+What’s so special about this topic that an entire pamphlet was created about it?
 These women look especially capable, despite the fact that there’s an enormous bear looming behind them.
-The subject of the pamphlet, it turns out, is rather a delicate one; basically, it’s commonly thought that women are at higher risk for bear attacks during their period, but in reality, there’s no evidence for this at all.
-It’s grand news that the risk factors for being mauled are equal for men and women; apparently bears don’t discriminate.
+The subject of the pamphlet, it turns out, is a rather delicate one–it’s a common belief that women are at higher risk for bear attacks during their period, but in reality, there’s no evidence for this at all.
+It was grand news to me that the risk factors for being mauled are equal for both men and women.
+Apparently bears don’t discriminate.

 Facing our fear